MayMeow/php-encrypt/README.md

+If you like this package, please note that it is no longer in active development and please check [PHP-Cryphography](https://github.com/MayMeow/php-cryptography) package.

 # PHP Encrypt

 This is readonly Mirror however you can still conttibute if you have email.
 For more infomation scroll down to **Contributing**.